Pella

 Al-Himmeh Nature Reserve

-Located just a short distance from Pella, the Al-Himmeh Nature Reserve is a haven for wildlife and nature lovers.
-Embark on a guided hike through the reserve and marvel at the diverse flora and fauna.
-Keep your eyes peeled for rare bird species and enjoy the serene beauty of the Jordan Valley.
+Just a short distance from Pella, the Al-Himmeh Nature Reserve is a sanctuary for wildlife enthusiasts.
+A guided hike through the reserve reveals diverse flora and fauna, including rare bird species, set against the serene backdrop of the Jordan Valley.

 Wadi Al-Seer